livewire/livewire/docs/actions.md

 ### `$set`

 The `$set` magic action allows you to update a property in your Livewire component directly from the Blade template.
-To use `$set`, specify the property you want to update and the new value as arguments.
+To use `$set`, provide the property you want to update and the new value as arguments:

 ```html
 <button wire:click="$set('query', '')">Reset Search</button>
 ```

-In this example, when the button is clicked, a network request is sent, setting the `$query` property in the component to `''`.
+In this example, when the button is clicked, a network request is dispatched that sets the `$query` property in the component to `''`.

 ### `$refresh`

 The `$refresh` action triggers a re-render of your Livewire component.
-This can be useful when updating the component's view without changing any property values.
+This can be useful when updating the component's view without changing any property values:

 ```html
 <button wire:click="$refresh">Refresh</button>